EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

 relationship is governed by general contract principles.
 It may be either express, such as when representation is based on a written agreement, or implied by the conduct of the parties.
-There are three elements that must be met to find that an attorneyclient relationship has been established:
+There are three elements that must be met to find that an attorney-client relationship has been established:

 (1. a person sought advice or assistance from an attorney, (2) the